vivianweli/wormSweeper/README.md

 6. Run it using this line:
 -      java --module-path "$PATH_TO_FX" --add-modules javafx.controls -cp "$PATH_TO_JAVACV/*:."
 WormSweeper
+## Console debug ##
+- Console prints the minefield answer when a new game starts.
+(0 is safe, 1 is unsafe)
+- Console prints camera on/off status
+- Console prints error code
 # Screenshots of the game #
 <figure>
   <img src="https://github.com/user-attachments/assets/be104577-e5ce-4866-a7ba-45b1e389c2f0" alt="image" width="500"/>